OCA/vertical-medical/medical_medication/README.rst

    :alt: License: AGPL-3

 ==================
-Medical Medicament
+Medical Medication
 ==================

-This module introduce the concept of Medicaments using product as basis It also includes concept of drug forms and drug routes
+This module introduce the medication concept into the medical addons.
+Allowing to give to a specific patient a specific medication.
+It also allows to define medication template in order to facilitate the creation of a medication.

 Usage
 =====